rajdeep-ghosh/machine-learning/README.md

-# Machine Learning Specialization
+# Machine Learning
-Coursera Machine Learning Specialization offered by University of Washington
+Machine Learning foundation course offered by University of Washington in Coursera